Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 - Freight Rate: This is the cost of transporting goods from one port to another and is usually low in relation to other fees.

-- Terminal Handling Charges (THC): Both import and export charges and are typically based on the container size.
+- Terminal Handling Charges (THC): Both import and export charges and typically assess on the container size.

-- Documentation Fees: There are various documentation fees involved in ocean freight, such as the Bill of Lading (B/L) fee, documentation handling fee, and customs documentation.
+- Documentation Fees: There are various documentation fees with ocean freight, such as the Bill of Lading (B/L) fee, documentation handling fee, and customs documentation.

-- Customs Clearance Fees: Costs associated with customs declarations and import fees.
+- Customs Clearance Fees: Costs in relations to customs declarations and import fees.
 Confirming the best Canadian customs brokers.

-- Fuel Surcharge: Typically calculated as a percentage of the base freight rate.
+- Fuel Surcharge: Typically apply as a percentage of the base freight rate.

 - Container Freight Station (CFS) Charges: Services such as warehousing, container stuffing or de-stuffing, cargo consolidation, and handling.
-Mostly associated with LCL shipping.
+Mostly with respect to LCL shipping.

 - Storage Fee: Even a small delay can result in exorbitant storage fees.